 - Myles Miller, Eight Steps to Lasting Change that Works Every Time

 Be sure to tune in and listen.
-The podcast is one hour in length and you can earn 1 leadership PDU just for listening.
-There are several ways to access the June podcast.
+Each podcast is one hour in length and you can earn 1 PDU just for listening.
+There are several ways to access the podcasts.

 - Download it from iTunes and TuneIn, check under PM Point of View or the PM Podcast Network.